Diffserv Code Point options misleading

 Drawback: when ECN is present in the traffic, the ECN bits will add some value in the range of 1..3 to the listed values.
 Oh well, I wouldn't mind if I had to enter "40,41,42,43" for AF11 in an ECN-enabled network.

-#2 Updated by Klaus Stock almost 6 years ago
+#2 Updated by Klaus Stock about 6 years ago

 Forget my bullshit about ipfw above - Goole managed to sneak some ipfw results into my "pf" search, I just a bit confused and even typed ipfw myself...